allie-m/clog-explorations/clog-writeup.md

 This idea, left vague by Gosper, was elaborated on by Toma ́s Brabec in a 2020 paper, [Speculatively Redundant Continued Logarithm Representation](https://ieeexplore.ieee.org/document/5467052).

 Brabec describes a continued logarithm scheme with 8 terms, 4 non-speculative and 4 speculative, designed to handle real arithmetic.
 It doesn't solve the precision distribution problem.
 In fact, it makes the problem much worse by adding yet more continued logarithm terms.
-But, it does allow you to mix real and rational arithmetic to arbitrary precision without ever choking (even if some situations, like sqrt(2) * sqrt(2), will only ever emit speculative terms).
+But, it does allow you to mix real and rational arithmetic to arbitrary precision without ever choking (even if some situations, like sqrt(2) * sqrt(2), will only ever emit speculative terms (although the redundancy does make some numbers more concise to represent sometimes???
+It's confusing I haven't looked much into it)).

 I had no idea what this could possibly be useful for.

 Until, that is, I stumbled across this [lobsters post](https://lobste.rs/s/xjrlj2/how_android_s_calculator_works_with_real) about Android's calculator, and the contortions required to get good arbitrary precision calculations.

 Left with only a few weeks left in my 1L, I had limited time to throw together a calculator.

-So,

 ## Behold, a basic CLI stack calculator